darkerego/secure_web3/README.md

 </p>
 <p>
-If you need RPC endpoints, I highly recommend Quicknode.
+If you need RPC endpoints, I used to recommend Quicknode.
 Here is a referal:

 https://www.quicknode.com?tap_a=67226-09396e&tap_s=3874015-93e753&utm_source=affiliate&utm_campaign=generic&utm_content=affiliate_landing_page&utm_medium=generic

+But now I recommend particle:
+https://particle.networks.
+I will adapt this library eventually to include the ability to automatically use particle's api for any supported chain.
+It supports almost all of them.
 </p>

 #### If pycryptodome crashes ...